edgexfoundry-holding/app-service-examples/app-services/advanced-filter-convert-publish/README.md

 Using the following setup, this example advanced **App Functions Service** can be used to demonstrate an EdgeX end to end proof point with **App Functions**.

-1. Start **EdgeX Mongo**
+1. Start **EdgeX Redis**

    - [ ] clone **[developer-scripts](https://github.com/edgexfoundry/developer-scripts)** repo
    - [ ] cd **compose-files** folder
-   - [ ] run "**docker-compose up mongo**"
+   - [ ] run "**docker-compose up redis**"
-        - This uses the default compose file to start the EdgeX Mongo service which exposes it's port to apps running on localhost
+        - This uses the default compose file to start the EdgeX Redis service which exposes its port to apps running on localhost

 2. Run **EdgeX Core Services**

    - [ ] Clone **[edgex-go](https://github.com/edgexfoundry/edgex-go)** repo
    - [ ] run "**make build**"
    - [ ] run "**make run**"
      - This starts all the required Edgex core, export and support services

 3. Run **Advanced App Functions** example